imliuyzh/AntCatalog/README.md

 8. Install Certbot to enable HTTPS by `sudo snap install --classic certbot`
 9. Inject HTTPS settings into current NGINX setting with `sudo certbot --nginx` and answer the questions based on your circumstances
     + Renew the SSL certificate by `sudo certbot renew`
-    + You can also automate this process by replacing the content in `/etc/cron.d/certbot`
+    + You can also automate the renewal by replacing the content in `/etc/cron.d/certbot`
       ```
       SHELL=/bin/sh
       PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin